peteroupc/html3dutil/doc/H3DU.Math.md

 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>; see mat4ortho().

+The projection returned by this method only scales and/or shifts the view, so that objects with the same size won't appear smaller as they get more distant from the "camera".

 #### Parameters

 * `l` (Type: Number)<br>
     Leftmost coordinate of the view rectangle.
 * `r` (Type: Number)<br>
     Rightmost coordinate of the view rectangle.
-(If l is greater than r, X-coordinates increase rightward; otherwise, they increase leftward.)
+(If l is greater than r, X-coordinates increase leftward; otherwise, they increase rightward.)
 * `b` (Type: Number)<br>
     Bottommost coordinate of the view rectangle.
 * `t` (Type: Number)<br>
     Topmost coordinate of the view rectangle.
-(If b is greater than t, X-coordinates increase downward; otherwise, they increase upward.)
+(If t is greater than b, Y-coordinates increase upward [as they do in WebGL when just this matrix is used to transform vertices]; otherwise, they increase downward.)
 * `n` (Type: Number)<br>
     Distance from the "camera" to the near clipping plane.
 A positive value means the plane is in front of the viewer.
 * `f` (Type: Number)<br>